yuriap/getplan/readme.txt

 Version 2.1 - Refactoring
 Version 2.2 - Bug fixing

-1. ep.sql
+1. ep.sql|epi.sql
-Explains plan for some query in a file:
+Explains plan for some query in a file, i-version produces two plans, one is as usual and another with invisible indexes made visible for session:

 @ep <filename>[.sql]
+@epi <filename>[.sql]

 2. geteplan.sql
 Renders an execution plan from plan_table (use after explain plan for statement)